Mamintal Adiong Sr.: Political career

 Adiong was appointed undersecretary of the Department of Public Works and Highways during the presidency of Corazon Aquino.

 Adiong ran for representative of the first district of Lanao del Sur in the 1987 elections but lost to Omar Dianalan, who had his term unfinished upon his death in 1990.
 Later, he served as a three-term representative of the said district from 1992 to 2001.

 He was elected as provincial governor in 2001 and in 2004, at that time defeating Mahid Mutilan, who has since reassumed the vice-governorship of the Autonomous Region in Muslim Mindanao (ARMM).

 Adiong is credited for the infrastructure projects in the province, the completion and beautification of the provincial capitol and the Governor's Palace, the renewed dynamism of local government personnel and their observance of a strict work ethic.

 Personal life

 The Adiongs have held various government positions in Lanao del Sur for years.

-He married Bedjoria Soraya Alonto, who later served as provincial governor.
+He married Soraya Bedjora Adiong, who later served as provincial governor.
 They have six children, including three sons who are incumbent politicians.